Force in Egypt

-The Force in Egypt was a British Army formation established in August 1914 to administer garrisoning armed forces in Egypt at the beginning of the First World War.
+The Force in Egypt was a British Army formation established in August 1914 to administer garrison forces in Egypt at the beginning of the First World War.
 The force had the objective of protecting the Suez Canal and was originally commanded by Major General Julian Byng, but he was replaced by General John Maxwell, who took command on 8 September 1914.
 Initially, the main threat to the Suez came from Germany and throughout the early months several of the force's elements were sent to Europe to take part in the fighting on the Western Front.
-On 5 November 1914, Britain and France declared war on the Ottoman Empire, after which the Force in Egypt faced a direct threat from Ottoman forces, which was realised in February 1915 with a raid on the Suez Canal.
+On 5 November 1914, Britain and France declared war on the Ottoman Empire, after which the Force in Egypt faced a threat from Ottoman forces, which was realised in February 1915 with a raid on the Suez Canal.
 This threat remained until 1916 when the British forces went on the offensive.

 The composition of the force changed several times due to the varying availability forces.
-By the end of 1914, the forces deployed in defence of the Suez Canal under Maxwell totaled approximately 30,000 troops.
+By the end of 1914, the forces deployed in defence of the Suez Canal under Maxwell totalled approximately 30,000 troops.
 The main elements of this force were the 10th Indian Division (Major General A. Wilson), the 11th Indian Division, the Imperial Service Cavalry Brigade, and the Bikaner Camel Corps, as well as elements from the Indian Mountain Artillery and the Egyptian Army Artillery.
 In addition, several British and French warships in the canal served as floating batteries and there were several aircraft available for reconnaissance.
 Following the opening of the Gallipoli Campaign, the Force in Egypt was reduced mainly to a training and reinforcement camp until forces were withdrawn from the Gallipoli Peninsula and returned to Egypt in December 1915.

 In 1916, the Force in Egypt was merged with the Mediterranean Expeditionary Force to form the Egyptian Expeditionary Force (EEF).
 General Sir Archibald Murray was given command and additional resources and the mission of the EEF changed from the defence of the Suez to an invasion of Palestine.